top of page

 Other requirements

-• All trainees must have completed their formal training have a Diploma in counselling or psychotherapy and have experience as a practising counsellor/psychotherapist or allied professional.
+• All trainees must have completed their formal training have a Diploma in counselling or psychotherapy and have experience as a practicing counsellor/psychotherapist or allied professional with normally 3year post qualifying experience.

 • All trainees working with supervisees to be in regular supervision.
 (See section on supervision)